usaid-cs/yesterday-i-learned/random.md

 - [Cubism](https://en.wikipedia.org/wiki/Cubism), the art form, does not involve drawing cubes; instead the figures are drawn in angular, heavily-shaded ways.
 - Kings Cross station has only platforms 9a and 9b.
 Platform 9.75 is a shop outside the fare paid zone.
 - Tilapia was a symbol of rebirth in Egyptian art.
 Tilapia is a muddy-tasting bottom feeder with [no nutrition](https://en.wikipedia.org/wiki/Tilapia#As_food) and high omega-6.
-- The Romans brought elephants during their British conquest because they are a) useful, and b) impressive.
 - Cottage cheese was (in the olden days) eaten as-is, called [curds and whey](https://en.wikipedia.org/wiki/Curds_and_Whey).
-- At some point, it got really hard to get "Hong Kong colonial flag" accessories.
 - Non-royal descendants of the Queen and her husband Philip can use the last name Mountbatten-Windsor.
 - 2/3 of Instagram are females.
 - 9 ball pool has fewer balls than 8 ball pool.
 - Laser printers make themselves obsolete by pissing you right off near the end of their lifecycle.
 - Once Markle [(suddenly)](https://www.youtube.com/watch?v=fC8SRkGlHzk) becomes a royal member, she can no longer vote.
 And act.
 And show her bare legs.
-- Because rationing was still a thing in 1947, Elizabeth II needed ration coupons to buy materials for [her wedding gown](https://en.wikipedia.org/wiki/Wedding_dress_of_Princess_Elizabeth).
 - A [Frame](https://stackoverflow.com/questions/31446777/difference-between-packets-and-frames) is a link layer (roughly layer 2) unit of data, containing a [packet](https://en.wikipedia.org/wiki/Network_packet).
 A packet is a network layer (roughly layer 3) unit of data, containing a [datagram](https://en.wikipedia.org/wiki/Datagram).
 A datagram is a transport layer (roughly layer 4) unit of data, containing who knows what you want to do in the session layer.
 - The actual quote was "Your father's lightsaber.
 This is the weapon of a Jedi Knight.
 Not as clumsy or random as a blaster.
 An elegant weapon... for a more civilized age."
 - Association football, the world's popular sport, has wikipedia articles available in 200 languages.
 FIFA claims the sport derived from [蹴鞠](https://en.wikipedia.org/wiki/Cuju), "something along those lines" from 20 BC.